Gh053d413x/Galactic_Space/README.md

 Go to [Releases](https://github.com/Gh053d413x/Galactic_Space/releases/) to see all versions

 ---

 ## Download
 You can download the assets and the acuall game will be available soon.

-Will be showed off in the DSST STEM Showcase at CSU Spur for E3
+Will be showed off at CSU Spur for the DSST: STEM Showcase

+---

+## To Do List

+1.)
+Show off game at DSST: Stem Showcase + get suggestions 2.)
+Fix up bugs
+3.)
+Implement Suggestions
+4.)
+Upload to Github and Publish it